 We’re about 11 people now, about double the size that we were even 3 months ago.
 We’ve grown really quickly, very much thanks to you guys.

-On a different note, if you’re interested in how the Agency Panel works, go here for details.
+On a different note, if you’re interested in how Woodpecker Agency works, go here for details.

 Customer Case Study: How Nerdwise Helps Their Customers Drive Sales with Woodpecker